-According to BRSA statistics, as of 30 September 2019, the Bank was the third largest private bank in Turkey by total assets and ranked third among private banks in total cash loans (loans other than letters of guarantee, letters of credit and acceptances) with a 16.9% market share among private banks and an 8.8% market share in the overall banking sector (compared with a market share of 9.2% as of 31 December 2018, 9.5% as of 31 December 2017 and 10.2% as of 31 December 2016), and third among private banks in total deposits with a 9.2% market share (compared with a market share of 10.0% as of 31 December 2018, 10.0% as of 31 December 2017 and 10.6% as of 31 December 2016).
-As of 30 September 2019, the Bank had 854 branches covering all regions of Turkey (including one branch in Bahrain).
+According to BRSA statistics, as of 30 September 2017 the Bank was the fourth largest private bank in Turkey by total assets and ranked third among private banks in total cash loans (loans other than letters of guarantee, letters of credit and acceptances) with a 9.6% market share (compared with a market share of 10.2% as of 31 December 2016, 10.3% as of 31 December 2015 and 10.2% as of 31 December 2014), and fourth among private banks in total deposits with a 9.9% market share (compared with a market share of 106.% as of 31 December 2016, 10.2% as of 31 December 2015 and 10.0% as of 31 December 2014).
+As of 30 September 2017, the Bank had 888 branches covering all regions of Turkey (including one branch in Bahrain) and served 13.2 million customers in Turkey.
 It maintains market leading positions in key segments and products supported by its strong franchise, large network and leading brand.
-The Group is organised into three segments: (i) retail banking; (ii) corporate and commercial banking; and (iii) private banking and wealth management.
+The Group is organised into three segments; retail banking, corporate and commercial banking, and private banking and wealth management.
 The Bank's service model is supported by its domestic and international subsidiaries.
-The Bank's shares are listed on the Borsa Istanbul.
+The Bank's shares are listed on the Borsa Istanbul and its global depositary receipts are listed on the London Stock Exchange.

-As of 30 September 2019, the Bank held leading market positions in Turkey in credit cards (19.4% market share in credit card outstanding volume according to the BRSA statistics).
-As of 30 September 2019, the Bank also had strong positions in mutual funds (ranked third, with a 13.6% market share, according to Rasyonet), and non-cash loans (ranked first among private banks with a 19.6% market share, as of 30 September 2019, according to the BRSA statistics).
+As of 30 September 2017, the Bank held leading market positions in Turkey in credit cards (21.7% market share in credit card outstanding volume according to the BRSA statistics) and leasing (19.7% market share as of 30 September 2017 according to the Turkish Leasing Association).
+As of 30 September 2017, the Bank was also the leader in factoring (17.0% market share according to the Turkish Factoring Association).
+As of 30 September 2017, the Bank also had strong positions in mutual funds (ranked second with 19.4% market share according to Rasyonet), equity transaction volume (ranked third with 6.8% market share, as of 30 September 2017, according to Borsa Istanbul Data Publications) and non-cash loans (ranked first among private banks with a 13.1% market share, as of 30 September 2017, according to the BRSA statistics).
+In 2014, 2015 and 2016, the Bank implemented its accelerated growth strategy, aimed at strengthening its market position and achieving long-term sustainable profitability.
+See "-Accelerated Growth Strategy".